namgungssi/lab-13-object-relational-mapping/LAB-14.md

 Continue working from lab 13, and submit a link to a pull request on canvas

 ## Directions
-* Create your second model and add the folling routes and tests
+* Create your second model and add the following routes and tests

 ## Server Endpoints
 ### `/api/resource-name`